Michael Li

 (June 2020)

-Real-time ship simulator that uses computer vision with
+Real-time ship simulator that uses computer vision

-OpenCV to steer a ship in Unity via a physical steering
+OpenCV to steer a ship in Unity via a physical

 wheel.
 Won 1st overall at HackItShipIt 2020.